 The hotel opened almost in time for the exhibition, on 2 July 1910.
 A magnificent sweeping staircase and Corinthian pillars welcomed the illustrious visitors.
 Its close proximity to the Royal Palace in Rue Royal made it the most convenient guest house for the King's personal guests, its regal furnishing and interior gave it the appearance of a palace.

-In 2016 the hotel was purchased by the Maltese hotel group Corinthia.
+In 2016 the hotel was acquired by the Maltese hotel group Corinthia.
 It is currently closed and set to be reopened as the Corinthia Grand Hotel Astoria in 2020.

-Have you stayed there / worked there: Please send us information / historic material etc. about the Astoria.
-Mail
+Have you stayed at the Astoria / worked there: Please send us information / historic material etc. Mail